chiselstrike/docs.chiselstrike.com/home/index.md

 # Welcome to ChiselStrike!

-ChiselStrike is a code-driven solution that enables you to quickly build and deploy your application’s backend.
-Use TypeScript to define your data model, and we will create and a scalable, serverless, secure backend.
-Build and test locally with our CLI, then deploy to our cloud simply by pushing to a GitHub branch.

-ChiselStrike integrates easily with [Gatsby][gatsby], [Next.js][nextjs], or any of your preferred Jamstack frameworks.
+ChiselStrike is a code-driven solution that enables you to quickly build your application’s backend.
+It integrates easily with [Gatsby][gatsby], [Next.js][nextjs], or any of your preferred Jamstack frameworks.
 You can also use it standalone to build a backend for any application.

 ## Features